hamishgibbs/RtD3js/README.md

 To get started developing this project locally, clone this repository and `cd` into the new directory.

-To build the libraries docker image run:
+To build the library's docker image run:

 ``` {shell}
 make build